-This ground venison chili recipe is full of flavor and spice from poblano peppers, jalapeno, and chili rojo powder.
-Simmered on low until all of the flavors meld together creating a deer meat chili that can not be beat!
+This venison chili recipe is full of flavor and spice from poblano peppers, jalapeno, and chili rojo powder.
+Simmered low and slow until all of the flavors meld together creating a hearty chili recipe that will keep you warm and satisfied.

-My husband shot his first deer this past season and because he hunts for meat, not just sport, our household deep freezer is now overflowing with all kinds of cuts of venison.
+My husband shot his first deer this past season and now our household deep freezer is overflowing with all kinds of cuts of venison.

 My father in law was a meat cutter many years ago and kindly processed all of the meat for us (so much work!).
 We are super grateful.

 Venison, or deer meat, is lean, with a slightly gamey taste to it.
 Venison chili is a great starter recipe using ground venison.
 It doesn't have to vary much from traditional chili, if at all.
-This deer chili recipe calls for a few tweaks to really make it shine!
+This deer chili recipe calls for a few tweaks to really make it shine and is perfect for novice and seasoned venison chefs.

 Ingredients for venison chili

-- chili powder (I used chili rojo, but any chili powder will work as well)
+- Chili powder: I used chili rojo, but any chili powder will work.

 How to make ground venison chili